Amy-Reidy/Portfolio/README.md

 As the differences between the samples were not normally distributed and had significant outliers, I decided to use a non-parametric test (Wilcoxon signed-rank test), rather than the paired T-test which is usually used for comparing paired samples.

-Skills demonstrated: *pandas, numpy, scipy, matplotlib, seaborn*
+Skills demonstrated: ***Hypothesis Testing, Advanced Statistics, Pandas, Numpy, SciPy, Matplotlib, Seaborn*